-The group developed a tiered framework, which provides for continuous improvement in the key areas of nutrition; the cows’ environment, health and behaviour; and the impact people have on animal care.
-The aim is for all NZ dairy farms to be working within this framework by 2023 to ensure their animals are being treated with care and respect.
+The group developed a tiered system, which provides for continuous improvement in the key areas of nutrition; the cows’ environment, health, and behaviour; and the impact people have on animal care.
+The aim is for all NZ dairy farms to be working within this system by 2023 to ensure their animals are being treated with care and respect.

 “You’ve got to love your cows, that’s where it all starts.”

-South Waikato farmers Mark and Jamie Perrot are always thinking about their cows and trying to make their lives better, to the point where they thought maybe they were a bit too fussy.
+South Waikato farmers Mark and Jamie Perrott are always thinking about their cows and trying to make their lives better, to the point where they thought maybe they were a bit too fussy.

 Mark says the main objective was to build a better system to give cows and calves the best chance of being healthy and happy.